Sara Northrup Hollister: Relationship with Jack Parsons

-At age 15, Northrup moved in with sister Helen and her husband Jack, while she finished high school.
-Parsons had subdivided the house, a rambling mansion next door to the estate of Adolphus Busch (which later became the first Busch Gardens), into 19 apartments which he populated with a mixture of artists, writers, scientists and occultists.
-Her parents not only knew about her unconventional living arrangements but supported Parsons' group financially.

-Northrup joined the O.T.O. in 1941, at Parsons' urging, and was given the title of Soror [Sister] Cassap.
-She soon rose to the rank of a second degree member, or "Magician", of the O.T.O.
+Sara Northrup joined O.T.O. in 1941, at Parsons' urging, and was given the title of Soror [Sister] Cassap.
+She soon rose to the rank of a second degree member, or "Magician", of O.T.O.
 In June 1941, at the age of seventeen, she began a passionate affair with Parsons while her sister Helen was away on vacation.
-She made a striking impression on the other lodgers; George Pendle describes her as "feisty and untamed, proud and self-willed, she stood five foot nine, had a lithe body and blond hair, and was extremely candid."
-When Helen returned, she found Northrup wearing Helen's own clothes and calling herself Parsons' "new wife."
-Such conduct was expressly permitted by the O.T.O., which followed Crowley's disdain of marriage as a "detestable institution" and accepted as commonplace the swapping of wives and partners between O.T.O. members.
+When Helen returned, she found Northrup wearing Helen's own clothes and calling herself Parsons' "new wife".
+Such conduct was expressly permitted by O.T.O., which followed Crowley's disdain of marriage as a "detestable institution" and accepted as commonplace the swapping of wives and partners between O.T.O. members.

 Although both were committed O.T.O. members, Northrup's usurpation of Helen's role led to conflict between the two sisters.
 The reactions of Parsons and Helen towards Northrup were markedly different.
 Parsons told Helen to her face that he preferred Northrup sexually: "This is a fact that I can do nothing about.
 I am better suited to her temperamentally – we get on well.
 Your character is superior.
 You are a greater person.
 I doubt that she would face what you have with me – or support me as well."
 Some years later, addressing himself as "You", Parsons told himself that his affair with Northrup (whom he called Betty) marked a key step in his growth as a practitioner of magick: "Betty served to affect a transference from Helen at a critical period ...
 Your passion for Betty also gave you the magical force needed at the time, and the act of adultery tinged with incest, served as your magical confirmation in the law of Thelema."